kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 ## Step 12 — Comprehensive policy validation (all options)

-This step validates every main policy lever in a single run: durations, approvers, authentication context, and full notification matrix.
-Run with -WhatIf to preview safely.
+This step previews every main policy lever in a single run: durations, approvers, authentication context, and full notification matrix.

+### 12.1 Entra role full-feature policy (preview with -WhatIf)

+Run with -WhatIf to preview safely; no separate validation mode flag is required.

 Entra role (inline policy with all options)